Tutorial | Use the Retrieval Augmented Generation (RAG) approach for question-answering#

 On the Prompt design page, we’ll add our prompt text and run a test using the augmented LLM.

-In the studio, for the LLM option, select the augmented LLM in the Retrieval augmented section at the bottom of the dropdown.
+In the LLM option, ensure that the augmented LLM in the Retrieval augmented section is selected.

 Note